 As the FCC states, “captions should not block other important visual content on the screen including, but not limited to, character faces, featured text (e.g., weather or other news updates, graphics and credits), and other information that is essential to understanding a program’s content when the closed captioning feature is activated.”

-Users should be able to customize the format of the closed captions.
+To be in compliance with the CVAA, users should be able to customize the format of the closed captions.
 They must have controls to adjust font size, style, color, opacity, background, language, and preview.